base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

  >    Name: name_of_ecs_cloud
  >    Amazon ECS Credentials: select service account with access permission to ECS cluster
  >    Amazon ECS Region Name: select region where the ECS cluster is located
- >    click Advanced > In Alternative Jenkins URL > enter "<Jenkins record set domain>" here
+ >    click Advanced > In Alternative Jenkins URL > enter your Jenkins url.

  * Locate ECS slave templates > click Add > Enter the following:
  >    Label: enter name which will be used to reference to this slave